 Do not dump refuse or drop litter,

 If you take your dogs onto the reserve, please clear up after them.

-The Committee would welcome any comments about the Reserve and any wildlife observations.
+The Reserve Warden would welcome any comments about the Reserve and any wildlife observations.

 Please enjoy this small area of “wildness” in the middle of our village.